 Eva Rice – Writes a book.
 Every seven years.

-Now, do you agree that these bios are interesting, informative and even amusing?
+Now, do you agree that these author bio examples are interesting, informative and even amusing?

 Do they read better than the standard adjective riddled author bio?

-Are there elements you could include in your author bio?
+Are there elements that you could include in your author bio?

 If your answer is yes, continue reading.

 The BIG secret – Stop using the verb to be and the preposition – of.